-Villebecque had written to Coningsby at Rome by his grandfather's desire to beg him to return to England and meet Lord Monmouth there.
-The letter was couched with all the respect and good feeling which Villebecque really entertained for him whom he addressed; still a letter on such a subject from such a person was not agreeable to Coningsby, and his reply to it was direct to his grandfather; Lord Monmouth however had entirely given over writing letters.
+Villebecque had written to Coningsby at Rome, by his grandfather's desire, to beg him to return to England and meet Lord Monmouth there.
+The letter was couched with all the respect and good feeling which Villebecque really entertained for him whom he addressed; still a letter on such a subject from such a person was not agreeable to Coningsby, and his reply to it was direct to his grandfather; Lord Monmouth, however, had entirely given over writing letters.

-Coningsby had met at Paris, on his way to England, Lord and Lady Everingham; and he had returned with them.
+Coningsby had met at Paris, on his way to England, Lord and Lady Everingham, and he had returned with them.
 This revival of an old acquaintance was both agreeable and fortunate for our hero.
 The vivacity of a clever and charming woman pleasantly disturbed the brooding memory of Coningsby.
 There is no mortification however keen, no misery however desperate, which the spirit of woman cannot in some degree lighten or alleviate.
-About too to make his formal entrance into the great world, he could not have secured a more valuable and accomplished female friend.
-She gave him every instruction, every intimation that was necessary; cleared the social difficulties which in some degree are experienced on their entrance into the world even by the most highly connected, unless they have this benign assistance; planted him immediately in the position which was expedient; took care that he was invited at once to the right houses; and, with the aid of her husband, that he should become a member of the right clubs.
+About, too, to make his formal entrance into the great world, he could not have secured a more valuable and accomplished female friend.
+She gave him every instruction, every intimation that was necessary; cleared the social difficulties which in some degree are experienced on their entrance into the world even by the most highly connected, unless they have this benign assistance; planted him immediately in the position which was expedient; took care that he was invited at once to the right houses; and, with the aid of her husband, that he should become a member of the right clubs. that nobleman, as he entered and approached to pay his respects.